cboettig/ews-review/manuscript-w-refs.md

 will be one if the signal is perfect and 0.5 if the signal performs no better than random.
 The complete shape of the curve provides more information on the possible trade-offs under different sensitivities.
-This information, combined with a decision-theoretic framework, has the potential to illuminate in which cases EWS can be useful.
+This information, combined with a decision-theoretic framework, has the potential to illuminate the cases in which EWS can be useful.

 ![Receiver-operating characteristic (ROC) curves illustrate the trade-off between false positive and true positive detection rates of an EWS.
 Perfect